 A thriving meat alternative industry

-On the basis of product, tofu and textured vegetable protein (soy meat) dominated the market in 2019, and have been popular within vegan diets across the world for decades.
-The market for tofu is well established in all international regions, thanks to recognised health implications and cooking versatility.
-Thought to orignate from ancient China, it is traditionally used in soups or stir-fried dishes.
+On the basis of product, tofu and textured vegetable protein (soy meat) dominated the market in 2019 and have been popular within vegan diets across the world for decades.
+The market for tofu is well established in all global regions thanks to cooking versatility.
+Thought to originate from ancient China, it is traditionally used in soups or stir-fried dishes.
 However, its smooth texture and delicate taste make it the perfect ingredient for experimenting.
 With the ability to transform into a variety of familiar shapes and textures, textured vegetable protein is a key ingredient for vegan food manufacturers.
 Together, these will hold approximately 80% of the market in 2020.

 Mycoprotein (Quorn), along with seitan, tempeh, soy products and ‘others’ account for the remaining 20% of the industry.
-These may currently hold a smaller market share, but their niche appeal and exciting product innovation within the category is attracting consumers attention, and the potential for market growth is huge.
+These may currently hold a smaller market share, but their niche appeal and exciting product innovation within the category can attract shoppers' attention and the potential for market growth is huge.

 Data from Grand View Research, Inc. Figures correct as of September 2019.
 For 2020 figures please see the 'Plant-based foods in Europe' report.

 Europe is a thriving market for meat alternatives

 Europe is a key player in the global...(Read More)